Project config

 good_for:

-- "Applying user-approved non-trivial fixes surfaced by the review (BLOCKER or SUGGESTION)"
+- "Applying user-approved non-trivial fixes surfaced by the review"

 bad_for: